Home/Blog/How we automate business processes with n8n (SEO automation included)

 Each one is small.
 Together, they give you back your calendar.

-We're a two-person agency that delivers like a fifteen-person team.
-Not because we work 80-hour weeks.
-Because we built systems that handle the repetitive work.
+I run a one-person operation that delivers like a team of fifteen.
+Not because I work 80-hour weeks.
+Because I built systems that handle the repetitive work.

 Every business has processes running on human effort that could run on automation.
 You already know which ones.
 You do them every week and resent every minute.